Dragon Hike and Fly 2020

 – The pilot must carry their flying equipment at all times

-– The pilot is only allowed one set of equipment for the 2 days of the race.
+– The pilot is only allowed one set of equipment for the race.
 In case of damage and after application to the organiser, the pilot may be allowed to change equipment.

-– The pilot must fly in conditions adapted to their level of skill and fatigue.
-He is responsible for his own decisions.
+– The pilot must fly in conditions suitable to their level of skill and fatigue.
+They are responsible for his own decisions.

 2.3 Rules of travel